GavBaros/redux-meal-selector/README.md

-# Meal Menu
+# Meal Selector

-This app is a demo of an internal web / desktop tool used to list a food supplier's items.
+This app is a demo of an internal web tool used to list a food supplier's items.
 Users can select items from the left-hand sidebar, and have them appear in the Menu preview.
+Built with React, Redux and styled with Bootstrap4.

 # Preview
 ![](menu.gif)